Tokyo warned of power crunch as Japan endures heat wave

-TOKYO (AP) — The Japanese government warned of possible power shortages Monday in the Tokyo region, asking people to conserve energy as the country endures an unusually intense heat wave.
+TOKYO (AP) — People in Tokyo are sweating it out as the government warns of possible power shortages and urges greater efforts to conserve energy while Japan endures unseasonably hot temperatures.

-Weather officials have announced the earliest end to the annual summer rainy season since the Japan Meteorological Agency began keeping records in 1951.
-The rains usually temper summer heat, often well into July.
+Weather officials announced the earliest end to the annual summer rainy season since the Japan Meteorological Agency began keeping records in 1951.
+The rains usually temper the summer heat, often well into July.

+The sultry temperatures would be considered mild compared to some South and Southeast Asian countries.
+But they are adding to worries over power shortages over the summer.
+Some coal-fired plants serving the region were taken offline for repairs after a strong earthquake in mid-March.
+The government warned of potential problems in late March, though no actual outages occurred.

-The economy and industry ministry urged people living in the region serviced by the Tokyo Electric Power Co. to conserve power in the afternoon, especially when demand peaks at 4-5 p.m.
+The economy and industry ministry urged people living in the region serviced by the Tokyo Electric Power Co. to conserve power in the afternoons, especially when demand peaks at 4-5 p.m.

-Kaname Ogawa, director of electricity supply policy at the ministry, said electicity demand Monday was bigger than expected because the temperature is higher than Sunday’s forecast.
+Kaname Ogawa, director of electricity supply policy at the ministry, said electicity demand Monday was bigger than expected because the temperature exceeded Sunday’s forecast.
+A similar warning was issued for Tuesday.

 “We are struck by unusual heat for the season,” Ogawa said.
 “Please cooperate and save as much power as possible.”